jacksonslibrary/Studying-Journey/PJPT/Specialized Testing/Reconnaissance.md

 ## Web Application Security Test Planning Process
 ### The Planing Process
 - The planning process is simple with 3 phases
-- Begins onces a sales entity initiates a relationship
+- Begins once a sales entity initiates a relationship
 - Ends with the execution of the test itself

 - Phases: